kubernetes/enhancements/keps/sig-apps/20190715-rollingUpdate-enhancement-for-daemonset.md

 1. When executing Daemonset update, even those Pods run well, user need to pause updation to check if  some results of new version image meet expect.
 If not, user can rollback images to stable version.

-1. In some case, user do not want to stop some services when rolling update, so SurgingRollingUpdate is a must choice.

-1. When rollingUpdate or surgeRollingUpdate, user should have some chioce to select some specific or random nodes to update pods running on it.
+1. When rollingUpdate, user should have some chioces to select some specific or random nodes to update pods running on it.

 ### Goals

 - Add field `Paused` for `DaemonSetSpec`.
-- Add a new  `DaemonSetUpdateStrategy`, i.e.: `SurgingRollingUpdate`. `SurgingRollingUpdate` has three fileds, i.e.: `MaxSurge`,`Selector`, and `Partition`.
 - Add new fields `Selector` and `Partition` for existing RollingUpdateDaemonSet.

 ### Non-Goals